leejoonli/code-every-day/log.md

 # Day 171 (8/22/2022)

-## Codewars
+## Codewars and Docker review

+Read some Docker and Microsoft docs and did a basic review.
 Did a codewars challenge.
 The challenge was to create a string that prints out a square with height and width the same as the input integer.

 ## Thoughts

-Did a simple nested for loop and was able to solve the code challenge.
+The documentation that I read was for using Docker with MS applications but it was mainly review which seems like a good sign.
+For the code challenge, did a simple nested for loop and was able to solve the code challenge.
 There were other interesting solutions like using .joing() and another solution where you can use ('i' * n) and it will create a string with repeating char/string just like a for loop.

+# Day 171 (8/22/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return the sum of a list but ignore duplicates.

+## Thoughts

+Able to do a single line return statement.
+Used the sum() method and did a for loop in a list with a conditional that determines if the element in a list is a duplicate.